 Researchers are examining how children's physiology response changes as they encounter, engage with, and recover from contextual challenges.
-This research increasingly models physiology as a dynamic process that changes over time.40 By examining the entire trajectory of children's reactivity and subsequent recovery, researchers aim to identify patterns of physiological response that help children to thrive in the face of adversity.
+This research increasingly models physiology as a dynamic process that changes over time.
+By examining the entire trajectory of children's reactivity and subsequent recovery, researchers aim to identify patterns of physiological response that help children to thrive in the face of adversity.
 Although exposure to high levels of adversity may predispose many children to develop highly sensitive physiological profiles, resilient children may also develop self-regulatory skills that produce fast and efficient recovery from that arousal.
-For example, children with greater self-regulatory skills showed moderate levels of physiological reactivity during laboratory challenges and recovered more quickly.^{41,42,43}
+For example, children with greater self-regulatory skills showed moderate levels of physiological reactivity during laboratory challenges and recovered more quickly.

 Related constructs such as children's executive functioning, coping and coregulation with parents are also important predictors of how children react to and recover from challenges.
-For example, parents' levels of hair cortisol were not correlated with their children's hair cortisol levels among children with better emotion regulation, suggesting that emotion regulation skills may mitigate transgenerational effects of ongoing physiological stress.44 Examining how different aspects of physiological response and self-regulation work together will help illuminate processes that promote children's resilience.6 may elucidate how unequal educational experiences of children from historically marginalized groups affect their developmental outcomes.6 In one study, attending child care was associated with a suboptimal, flat cortisol response for Spanish-speaking Latine children, but having a Spanish-speaking teacher seemed to create a more supportive classroom environment that was linked to healthier cortisol response.
-More studies are needed to identify specific system level changes, practices and protective factors that reduce stress for children who face inequalities in treatment or access to resources.7 Such work will help to illuminate processes that promote equity.
+For example, parents' levels of hair cortisol were not correlated with their children's hair cortisol levels among children with better emotion regulation, suggesting that emotion regulation skills may mitigate transgenerational effects of ongoing physiological stress.
+Examining how different aspects of physiological response and self-regulation work together will help illuminate processes that promote children's resilience.

+The field of applied developmental psychobiology is starting to consider how to leverage research about children's physiology in ways that support their wellbeing.
+Physiological research may elucidate how unequal educational experiences of children from historically marginalized groups affect their developmental outcomes.
+In one study, attending child care was associated with a suboptimal, flat cortisol response for Spanish-speaking Latine children, but having a Spanish-speaking teacher seemed to create a more supportive classroom environment that was linked to healthier cortisol response.
+More studies are needed to identify specific system level changes, practices and protective factors that reduce stress for children who face inequalities in treatment or access to resources.
+Such work will help to illuminate processes that promote equity.